capoony/WolbachiaEvolHist_2023/README.md

 ### 2. Materials and Methods

 In this study, we investigated _Wolbachia_ infections in 25 historic _D. melanogaster_ museum samples from Sweden, Denmark and Germany, that were collected between 90 and 200 years ago (REF).
 Taking advantage of recently published whole genomic Illumina deep sequencing data of the samples, we tested for the presence of _Wolbachia_-specific reads in these samples, estimated titer variation and investigated the relatedness to contemporary _Wolbachia_ strains.
 Complementary to the historic samples, we used Oxford Nanopore sequencing technology (ONT) to newly sequence genomic DNA of six strain of freshly collected isofemale lines from wild populations in Portugal and Finland, that were naturally infected with either the wMel or the wMelCS _Wolbachia_ variants (REF) and of three lab-strains that were artifically infected previously with wMel, wMelCS and wMelPOP (REF; see Table S1).
-Complementary to these data, we obtained XXX RefSeq assemblies of _D. melanogaster_-specific _Wolbachia_ samples and included raw Illumina sequencing data of XXX _Drosophila melanogaster_ samples infected with wMel or wMelCS from the NCBI Short Read Archive (SRA) for phylogenetic anslyses.
+Complementary to these data, we obtained XXX RefSeq assemblies of _D. melanogaster_-specific _Wolbachia_ samples and included raw Illumina sequencing data of XXX _Drosophila melanogaster_ samples infected with wMel or wMelCS from the NCBI Short Read Archive (SRA) for phylogenetic analyses (see Table S1).
+Given the close relationship between wYak and wMel, we obtained the RefSeq sequence information of the wYak _Wolbachia_ variant (NZ_VCEF01000001.1) and the mitochondrion () of _D. yakuba_ and used these as outgroups for phylogenetic inference.

 #### 2.1 DNA extraction, library preprartion and ONT whole genome sequencing